Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 - Second space, which generates a private space on the phone

-- Troubleshoot, which looks for problems on your smartphone and proposes solutions
+- Troubleshoot , which looks for problems on the smartphone and proposes solutions

 - Privacy protection, which allows you to see how apps are using certain sensitive permissions